-Rome is Europe’s most gloriously cinematic city, spectacularly beautiful and humming with life.
+Rome holidays will introduce you to Europe’s most gloriously cinematic city, spectacularly beautiful and humming with life.
+Rome city breaks are all about experiencing this magic.
 Audrey Hepburn whizzed around it on a scooter in Roman Holiday and Anita Ekberg waded seductively in the Trevi Fountain in La Dolce Vita.
 With such an extraordinary backdrop – ancient monuments, extravagant Baroque palaces, cobbled streets and pavement cafés – it’s easy to feel like you’re starring in your own movie.

 Most popular hotels in Rome

-Hotel San Paolo Roma
+Hotel Pulitzer Roma

 At a glance

 - Time Zone: GMT +